Accord-Project/bsdd/README1.md

     -   `ReferenceDocument`: no id field (only `name, title, date`);
     -   `ClassificationRelation`: is just a pair of `related` Properties, no own URI;
     -   `PropertyRelation`: is just a pair of `related` Properties, no own URI;
--   Remove redundant `namespaceUri` when equal to the node\'s URI.
+-   Remove redundant `namespaceUri` when equal to the node's URI.

 This SPARQL Update script is class-independent (works on any Raw bSDD RDF), so it can be used in two ways:

--   On an individual RDF file by using Jena\'s `update`, for testing
+-   On an individual RDF file by using Jena's `update`, for testing
 -   After loading all data to [GraphDB](https://www.ontotext.com/products/graphdb/), to transform all of it in one go

 ### Original RDF Example

-Now let\'s take a look at the original bSDD RDF `class-IfcCableSegment-orig.ttl` obtained with the following (shortened for brevity):
+Now let's take a look at the original bSDD RDF `class-IfcCableSegment-orig.ttl` obtained with the following (shortened for brevity):

 ``` example
 curl -s -Haccept:text/turtle https://identifier.buildingsmart.org/uri/buildingsmart/ifc-4.3/class/IfcCableSegment > class-IfcCableSegment-orig.ttl